 Tracking work orders

-Maintenance managers can describe the task at hand and then be presented with a range of solutions and direct the task for the right technician.
-When the work is completed, the technician in charge can quickly and easily mark the work order as completed and the maintenance manager is informed that the task has been completed.
+Maintenance managers describe the task at hand and are then presented with a range of solutions and the task is directed to the right technician.
+When the work is completed, the technician in charge can quickly and easily mark the work order as completed, thus informing the maintenance manager that the task has been completed.

-A maintenance system gives all the people involved the opportunity to report faults.
-It also means that each fault report will be visible to all employees.
-Each fault reported can then be assigned the appropriate employee, responsible for correcting the fault.
-Sending a notice to the relevant manager making them aware of the fault, thus ensuring that the fault is corrected.
+A maintenance management system provides everyone involved with the opportunity to report defects.
+It also means that every defect report is visible to all employees.
+Each defect reported can then be assigned to the appropriate employee, responsible for correcting the defect.
+A notice is sent to the relevant manager making him or her aware of the defect, thus ensuring that it is remedied.

-The data collected from the maintenance system enables decisions to be made about future maintenance.
-The system also allows you to collect data about specific parts of the workflow to see how regularly these are serviced.
+The data collected from the maintenance management system enables decisions to be made about future maintenance.
+The system also allows the collection of data about specific parts of the workflow to study how regularly these are serviced.
 Based on previous maintenance, it is also possible to make decisions about future investments.

-In many cases, the maintenance team manages machines that are up to 30 years old, which means that many machines have a solid history of repairs.
-When a problem arises, it is convenient to go back to see how the issue was resolved the last time.
-A maintenance system logs all repairs to the system, making it possible for anyone at any time to go back and check that future repairs are performed correctly.
+In many cases, the maintenance team manages equipment that is up to 30 years old, which means that many machines have an extensive history of repairs.
+When a problem arises, it is convenient to go back to see how the issue was resolved last time.
+A maintenance management system logs all repairs, making it possible for anyone at any time to go back and check to ensure that future repairs are performed correctly.